-The impact of a spoofing attack goes beyond the financial ramifications to victims and also negatively affects the companies that have been spoofed.
-When you consider the significant financial impact of spoofing, it's unsurprising that consumers stop trusting businesses that are spoofed.
+The impact of these attacks goes beyond financial ramifications.
+It also negatively affects the companies that have been spoofed.
+When you consider the significant financial impact on targeted individuals, it's unsurprising that consumers lose trust in businesses that are spoofed.

-In fact, nearly half of consumers surveyed for Hiya’s recent State of the Call report are suspicious of calls from a business that has been spoofed, while nearly a quarter of respondents say it has eroded their trust in the company and/or has negatively affected their perception of customer care.
-This erosion of trust can result in long-term negative impacts on a company's caller reputation.
+Nearly half of the consumers surveyed for Hiya’s recent State of the Call report are suspicious of calls from a business that has been spoofed; nearly a quarter of respondents say it has eroded their trust in the company and/or has negatively affected their perception of customer care.
+This degradation of trust can result in long-term negative impacts on a company's caller reputation.

 Spoofing makes both consumers and businesses more susceptible to future security and perception issues.
 From a consumer’s perspective, providing personal information to a fraudster can also result in identity theft, which in turn can affect all other areas of a person’s life.
-As for the companies that are facing spoofing attacks, these businesses tend to garner negative attention, can be targeted by another type of cyberattack, and may even be subject to an unfair investigation by the authorities depending on the extent of the problem.
+For companies facing spoofing attacks, the fallout tends to garner negative attention, they may find themselves vulnerable to other types of cyberattacks, and could even be subject to investigation by the authorities depending on the extent of the problem.

-One of the biggest challenges that come with combating spoofing is that fraudsters can use this technique to target almost every single communication channel businesses use to interact with customers and employees.
+One of the biggest challenges that come with combating spoofing is that fraudsters can use this technique to target almost every single communication channel business to interact with customers and employees.

-Deceitful parties have learned how to mimic everything short of physical meetings and internal paper memos, so companies need to monitor all of their resources to create a safe environment.
-If the monitoring process is kept in-house, it can put a huge amount of pressure on your business, so seeking a partner that can protect you against the most common spoofing attacks can increase your chances of success.
+Deceitful parties have learned how to mimic everything short of physical meetings and internal paper memos - consequently, companies need to monitor all of their resources to create and protect a safe environment.
+If the monitoring process is kept in-house, it can put a huge amount of pressure on your business, so seeking a partner to protect you against the most common spoofing attacks can increase your chances of success.

 As we mentioned before, illegal spoofers have not only learned how to clone company phone numbers and emails.
 Some imposters use sophisticated spoofing tools that allow them to bypass corporate security systems by presenting false digital credentials.
-The type of spoofing used by deceitful fraudsters varies but these criminals always try to achieve a similar goal, which is to extract something valuable through every interaction.
+The methodology used by deceitful fraudsters varies but these criminals always try to achieve a similar goal, which is to extract something valuable through every interaction.

-There are many different types of spoofing, not to mention the fact that fraudsters are constantly working on developing new methods.
-That said, the most common and dangerous types of spoofing attacks include:
+There are many different types of spoofing, not to mention that fraudsters are constantly working on developing new methods.
+That said, the most common and dangerous types of attacks include:

 This is a blind spot for businesses as only 38% of them even know whether or not they’ve been spoofed.
 The long-term negative impacts make it critical that businesses understand the threat of spoofing attacks and use new tools like Hiya Connect Secure Call to stay informed and protected.

-Illegal spoofers call customers for a variety of reasons, but most of them involve some sort of financial or personal information request.
-Business in the financial and healthcare industries are most often spoofed.
+Spoofers call customers for various reasons, but most of them involve some sort of financial or personal information request with businesses in the financial or healthcare industries being spoofed most frequently.
 If a spoofed call is targeting a consumer, the fraudster may request credit card numbers, bank details, and other pieces of information with the excuse of processing a payment.

-As we mentioned before, deceitful parties that employ illegal caller ID spoofing can not only target a company’s customers, but also its team members.
-In these cases, spoofers may request badge numbers, passwords, company information, and sometimes even request a false monetary transfer.
-If this spoofing attack is successful, it often opens up the door to similar additional threats.
+As mentioned previously, deceitful parties that employ caller ID spoofing can not only target a company’s customers but also its team members.
+In these cases, spoofers may request badge numbers, passwords, company information, and sometimes even false monetary transfers.
+When these spoofing attacks are successful, it often opens up the door to additional threats with similar methods.

-Similar to voice call spoofing, fraudsters can use text messages to launch their attacks.
-The difference is that text messages are often used for more casual communications, like meeting reminders and similar events.
-This means that fraudsters usually take a different approach, for instance, sending a false reminder and asking customers to call a phone number in case they hadn’t made the appointment.
+Similar to voice call spoofing, fraudsters also use text messages to launch their attacks.
+The major difference is that text messages are often used for more casual communications, like meeting reminders and similar events.
+This means that fraudsters usually take a different approach, for instance, sending a false reminder and asking customers to call a phone number in case they haven’t made the appointment.

 In the scenario above, the user would call the number that appears on the text message, proactively starting a spoofed voice conversation.
-As with voice calls, spoofed texts employ either known phone numbers or use a tactic known as neighbor spoofing, where they use numbers that have the same area code as the receiver so they seem familiar.
-This increases the chances of catching the receiver’s attention, especially if the message includes convincing and somewhat accurate text.
+As with voice calls, spoofed texts employ either known phone numbers or use a tactic known as neighbor spoofing, where they use numbers that have the same area code as the receiver to appear familiar.
+This increases the chances of catching the receiver’s attention, especially if the message includes convincing and somewhat accurate content.

 A device’s IP address can be used to determine its location, so this piece of information is commonly used by security systems to verify a user’s location.
 That said, fraudsters often spoof IP addresses to conceal their true identity and avoid being detected by security measures.
-This type of spoofing attack is often used in tandem with other fraudulent approaches, which usually overwhelms the target network, producing a breach in the process.
+This type of attack is often used in tandem with other fraudulent approaches, which can overwhelm the target network and lead to a security breach in the process.

 IP spoofing is a relatively technical approach that aims to interrupt a network by simply overloading it with requests from false IPs.
-Fraudsters can also opt for a more traditional IP spoofing approach and pretend to be a device that’s trusted on the network if they have access to a list of pre-approved gadgets.
-IP spoofing is one of the most basic, yet effective forms of digital spoofing attacks.
-That said, they are not usually orchestrated on their own, so pay close attention if you notice a spike in IP spoofing attempts that target your business, customers, or employees.
+Fraudsters can also opt for a more traditional approach by pretending to be a device that’s trusted on the network if they have access to a list of pre-approved gadgets.
+IP spoofing is not usually an isolated incident, so pay close attention if you notice a spike in IP spoofing attempts targeting your business, customers, or employees.

 Browser extensions can improve functionality and allow you to perform a variety of different tasks that are normally not possible in a web surfing tool.
 But, even though it may seem like these additional resources come from reliable developers, this is not always the case.
-When a deceitful entity pretends to provide a browser extension while impersonating a reliable developer, it’s called browser extension spoofing.
+When a deceitful entity provides a browser extension while impersonating a reliable developer, it’s called browser extension spoofing.